 NOTE: Please be aware that

-$config['rrd_purge'] is NOT set by default.
-This option will remove any rrd files that have not been updated for the set amount of days automatically - only enable this if you are comfortable with that happening. (all active rrd files are updated every polling period)
+rrd_purge is NOT set by default.
+This option will remove any RRD files that have not been updated for the set amount of days automatically - only enable this if you are comfortable with that happening.
+(All active RRD files are updated every polling period.)

 Over time as you add devices some interfaces will need to be purged as they are set to be ignored or bad interfaces or marked as deleted.